mganss/AhoCorasick/README.md

 ### Forcing parallelism

-Although these kinds of queries lend themselves very well for parallel execution, SQL Server tends to overestimate the cost of parallel queries and builds non-parallel plans most of the time where user defined functions are involved.
+Although these kinds of queries lend themselves very well to parallel execution, SQL Server tends to overestimate the cost of parallel queries and builds non-parallel plans most of the time where user defined functions are involved.
 You can force a parallel plan by using a trace flag (more about this [here](http://www.regular-expressions.info/wordboundaries.html)):

 ```SQL
 declare @ac nvarchar(32);